Centre for Quantum Technologies: Graduate Program

 The Centre for Quantum Technologies provides a joint graduate studies program with the National University of Singapore.

 Visiting Fellows

 The Centre attracts outstanding early- and mid-career researchers from leading institutions to work collaboratively with NUS host faculty engaged in quantum information science research.
-Notable visitors in the past include Mary Beth Ruskai and Reinhard Werner.
+Notable visitors in the past include Mary Beth Ruskai and Reinhard F. Werner.
 Of late, researchers from technology spin-offs have also been invited.

 Outreach and Events

 CQT organises events including colloquia, talks, workshops, and conferences.
 The centre has a page on Facebook, a YouTube channel and tweets on Twitter as @quantumlah.

 Facilities

 CQT is the principal occupant of the building at 3 Science Drive 2 (off Lower Kent Ridge Road), Block S15 on the campus of the National University of Singapore.
 The building is readily accessible by the NUS Internal Bus Service 'A1', 'A2', 'C' or 'D' to CQT.

 CQT's Quantum Cafe is well known to its visitors, staff and students, as is the large food court located behind the main building.

 Visitors travelling to CQT by taxi from the airport should expect a journey of 30–45 minutes and a fare of S$25–$30.
 A cab ride from the city-centre to CQT takes about 15–25 minutes with a fare of S$15–$20.